310mc/https-310mc.github.io-tl/source/_posts/stella_maris/prologue.md

 {% bubble Chiaki grin2 %}
 Mhm!
 It’s wonderful to have something you aren’t willing to give up!

-We, the reborn Ryuseitai, will continue to cherish that aspect![^2]
+We, the reborn Ryuseitai, will continue to cherish that aspect!
 {% endbubble %}

 {% bubble Chiaki smilesoft %}
-I know I’ve explained this many times before, but — From here on, we’ll be taking turns with the commander role[^3] for every job.
+I know I’ve explained this many times before, but — From here on, we’ll be taking turns with the commander role[^2] for every job.

 To be more precise, for each job sent to us, the most suitable member will take up the role of the commander for the duration of it.

-That way, we’ll no longer be in a situation where jobs are constantly entrusted to one person, like it was to me — and it should immensely expand our range of activities in the unit.
+That way, we’ll no longer be in a situation where jobs are constantly entrusted to one person, like it was to me — and it should immensely expand our range of activities in the unit.[^3]
 {% endbubble %}

 {% bubble Tetora yare %}